 Come, be twisted with me.RANDOM…PICTURE OF SPENCER, CARLY, FREDDIE, AND SAM WATCHING TV (The Shays need a new couch, I’ve never seen one that looked more uncomfortable.)RANDOM…PICTURE OF THE ICARLY CAST WINNING AN AWARDRANDOM…DANCING!

 4×06 is called “iStart a Fan War”, and it’s kind of a meta episode about intense real life iCarly fans who get into Creddie v.
 Seddie ship wars and hurt poor creator Dan Schneider’s feelings with their criticism and vitriol and one-track thinking.
 I kind of hate the episode, really, even though it’s hilarious.
 Meta can be funny, but it can also be mean.
 Schneider obviously doesn’t like that people watch his show for the shipping.
 Well, sad trombone for you, Dan, but if that’s why we watch the show then that’s why we watch the show and telling us that’s wrong is kind of insulting.
 Your show can’t stand alone on its comedy for me.
 Sorry.
 (I actually love Dan Schneider because he created this show and these characters and these relationships that I love SO FREAKING MUCH.
-But some commentary I’ve heard about him makes him sound like a pouty little girl sometimes.
+But some commentary I’ve heard about him makes him sound like a pouty little child sometimes.
 Again, second-hand info disclaimer.)